 How does BrightLocal find citations?

-What citation sources does Citation Tracker use?
+Which citation sources does Citation Tracker use?

-- Google, Yahoo!, and other search engines: we run searches on these engines using combinations of your business information
+We run searches on these engines using combinations of your business information.

-- Our own citations database: we have our own database of 500 million citation pages that we search through
+We have our own extensive database of 500 million citation pages.

-- Direct search on citation sites: for the top citation sites we perform a search using their own search function
+For the top citation sites, we perform a search using their own search function.

 How does Citation Tracker validate citations?